SF-Org-Summary/sf-org-summary-cli/messages/orgsummary.create.md

 Skips the execution of Apex tests during the summary process.

-# flags.components.summary
+# flags.metadata.summary

-Set Components To Query
+Set Metadata To Query

-# flags.components.description
+# flags.metadata.description

-Specifies the data points (components) to include in the summary.
+Specifies the Metadata data points to include in the summary.
 Use commas to separate multiple components.

 # flags.keepdata.summary